 Spinc Glendalough is a quite steep mountain trail from the monastery in Glendalough to Wicklow.
 You will pass a glacial valley, mountains and picturesque Glendalough lakes.
 The trail is a 9-km loop which can take up to four hours to complete.

 The Howth Cliff Walk makes a full loop around Howth Head.
-With its 12-km loop, the trail passes picturesque rugged cliffs, the Baily Lighthouse, a few nice beaches for swimming.
+With its 12-km loop, the trail passes picturesque rugged cliffs, the Baily Lighthouse, and a few nice beaches for swimming.